 Whether you claim the standard deduction or itemize, you may also be eligible for some "above-the-line" deductions.
 They're particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI).
 AGI and MAGI are important because they're the triggers for certain additional taxes and the phaseouts of many tax breaks.
-Examples include deductible IRA contributions (see page 20), HSA contributions if they aren't subtracted pre-tax from your paycheck (see above), and certain business and self-employment expenses.
-For example, if you're self-employed, you can claim an above-the-line deduction for part of your self-employment tax (see "Payroll and self-employment taxes" on page 5) and 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
+Examples of above-the-line deductions include deductible IRA contributions (see page 20), HSA contributions if they aren't subtracted pretax from your paycheck (see "HSA" at left), and certain business and self-employment expenses.

+For example, if you're self-employed, you can claim an above-the-line deduction for part of your self-employment tax (see "Payroll and self-employment taxes" on page 4) and 100% of health insurance costs for yourself, your spouse and your dependents, up to your net selfemployment income.
 You also can deduct contributions to a retirement plan and, if you're eligible, an HSA for yourself.
 And you might be able to deduct home office expenses.
-(See page 12.)
+(See Case Study 8 on page 12.)